History of Bruce Pearl in Timeline

 On August 30, 2011, Bruce Pearl accepted a position as Vice President of Marketing for Knoxville wholesaler H. T. Hackney.

-In 2011, the Tennessee Volunteers experienced a season impacted by an NCAA investigation, leading to a decline in performance and a significant 30-point loss to Michigan in the second round of the NCAA tournament.
-This defeat marked the end of Bruce Pearl's coaching tenure at Tennessee.
+In 2011, after a rocky end to the season, Tennessee was defeated in the second round of the NCAA tournament by Michigan.
+This game marked the end of Bruce Pearl's coaching tenure at Tennessee.

-On August 23, 2012, the one-year show-cause orders given to Bruce Pearl's assistant coaches expired.
+On August 23, 2012, the one-year show-cause orders for Bruce Pearl's assistant coaches expired, following sanctions related to NCAA violations.

-On March 18, 2014, Bruce Pearl was appointed as Auburn's head basketball coach, succeeding Tony Barbee.
-He signed a 6-year contract worth $2.2 million per year with a $100,000 annual escalator.
+On March 18, 2014, Bruce Pearl was named Auburn's head basketball coach, replacing Tony Barbee.
+He signed a 6-year contract worth $2.2 million per year.

-On November 14, 2014, Bruce Pearl secured his first victory as the head coach of Auburn, defeating his former school, Milwaukee, with a score of 83-73.
+On November 14, 2014, Bruce Pearl won his first game as Auburn's head coach, defeating his former school, Milwaukee, with a score of 83–73.

 2015: Auburn Reaches SEC Tournament Semifinals

-In 2015, Bruce Pearl led Auburn to the SEC tournament semifinals as a 13 seed.
+In 2015, Bruce Pearl led Auburn to the SEC tournament semifinals as a 13-seed, marking a significant achievement for the program.

-As part of the sanctions from the NCAA, Auburn vacated 12 wins (7 of these were SEC wins) achieved during the 2016–17 season due to violations.
+As part of sanctions from the NCAA, Auburn vacated 12 wins achieved during the 2016–17 season.

 2016: Auburn Ends Losing Streak to Kentucky

-In 2016, Bruce Pearl helped Auburn end its 18-game losing streak against Kentucky.
+In 2016, Bruce Pearl led Auburn to end an 18-game losing streak to Kentucky, marking a significant victory for the program.

 January 18, 2017: Pearl Earns 500th Career Win

-On January 18, 2017, Bruce Pearl achieved his 500th career win as a head coach after Auburn defeated LSU with a score of 78-74.
+On January 18, 2017, Bruce Pearl earned his 500th career win as a head coach after Auburn defeated LSU with a score of 78–74.

-In 2017, Bruce Pearl led Auburn's team to achieve its best record since 1999 while winning the SEC regular season championship.
+In 2017, Bruce Pearl led the Auburn team to their best record since 1999 while winning the SEC regular season championship.

 In 2019, Bruce Pearl became the fifth Jewish head basketball coach to lead a team to the Final Four.